edermats32/gizzmas.github.io/README.md

 - **Additional Icons**: Certain icons employed on this site are sourced from the comprehensive list available at [www.w3schools.com](https://www.w3schools.com/icons/icons_reference.asp).

+- **DavidaOpti-Bold WebFont**: A font with a gizzy resemblance.
+I obtained it from [webfonts.ffonts.net](https://webfonts.ffonts.net/DavidaOpti-Bold.font).

 These resources greatly contribute to the visual elements and functionalities of gizzmas.github.io.